-- Dealers can act as a liaison between you and the manufacturer if warranty work is necessary.
+- Dealers act as a liaison between you and the manufacturer.

 - They can assist with arranging boat financing, titling and registration, deliveries and pick-ups.

-- Similar to a real estate agent, they’ll ensure that your buying experience and transition to ownership is smooth and enjoyable.
+- They’ll ensure that your buying experience and transition to ownership is smooth and enjoyable.

 - Well-versed in local boating areas, dealers are your go-to source for guidance and advice post-purchase.

 Some points of comparison are relatively easy to figure out when looking at one dealer versus another.
 For instance, if you are partial to an engine make, a dealer who services that engine might rank higher than another dealer—and we would advise selecting the boat based upon some local ability to get your boat serviced by factory-trained personnel.
 Other factors—such as customer service and commitment to the brand of boat you’d like to purchase—can be harder to determine.